 Only God has the right to be worshipped or venerated.
-One who believes that he was created by anyone other than Allah or believes there is an entity worthy of worship besides Allah (God), is committing the very serious sin of shirk.
+One who believes that anyone other than Allah created him or believes there is an entity worthy of worship besides Allah (God), is committing the grave sin of Shirk.
 Shirk is often translated to mean the practice of polytheism.
 The act of Shirk includes failing to worship God, denying His Existence, and sharing or associating a partner with Him; whether the partner is a prophet, an idol, the sun, the moon, or any other being or thing.

-Shirk is considered the most serious sin in Islam.
-Shirk is considered the cardinal sin in Islam.
+Shirk is considered the most severe sin in Islam.
+Shirk is regarded as the cardinal sin in Islam.
 Shirk nullifies all of one’s good deeds and denies one the rewards of the hereafter.

 Shirk is the only sin that God will not forgive of an individual, if not sincerely repented for before his or her death.

 “Indeed, Allah does not forgive association with Him, but He forgives what is less than that for whom He wills.
 And he who associates others with Allah has certainly fabricated a tremendous sin” (Quran 4:48)

 If one repents and ceases from engaging in Shirk, then he or she would be forgiven; as repentance wipes out every sin, without exception, as long as one repents before death.